 Regarding backcountry chaparral, there is no evidence that the Chumash or other Indigenous People actively burned it on a frequent basis.
 It would have violated their balanced relationship to the land.
 The ecological proof for this is the chaparral's continued existence on the landscape - it cannot survive high fire frequencies.

 Based on decades of research, the chaparral's Indigenous fire return interval was around 30 to 150 years or more with large fires occurring 2-3 times per century, likely due to accidental ignitions.
-This existed for thousands of years as Native Americans created a balanced relationship with the chaparral - once villages were established and the population reached a state of equilibrium, burning activity focused on areas and plant communities already modified.
+This existed for thousands of years as Native Americans created a localized relationship with the chaparral - once villages were established and the population reached a dynamic range in line with the environment's carrying capacity, burning activity focused mostly on areas and plant communities already modified.

 The natural fire return interval for chaparral, however, prior to the arrival of humans, was likely on the order of centuries in some places.
 This longer interval is based on the fact that naturally-caused fires are the result of lightning.
 Most of California has some of the lowest lightning frequencies in North America.
 As a result, fires, especially large ones, were likely a rare occurrence on the landscape.